WHAT we fund

 We fund multigenerational change through an equitable and collaborative model for shared impact.

-PERC funds equitable and collaborative impact in cities through trust-based partnerships with locally-rooted community steward organizations with a shared vision to transform the mindsets and practices for unlocking catalytic investments for multigenerational change.
+PERC funds equitable and collaborative impact in communities through trust-based partnerships with locally-rooted community steward organizations with a shared vision to transform the mindsets and practices for unlocking catalytic investments for multigenerational change.
 We do that by centering our grant investments on the collective power, voices, and expertise of Black and Latine/x communities in the decision-making process and building cross-sector collaborative partnerships.

 rooted/pwr Fellowship